AkashBabu/redis-json/README.md

 # redis-json [![npm version](https://badge.fury.io/js/redis-json.svg)](https://badge.fury.io/js/redis-json) [![Build Status](https://travis-ci.com/AkashBabu/redis-json.svg?branch=master)](https://travis-ci.com/AkashBabu/redis-json) [![Coverage Status](https://coveralls.io/repos/github/AkashBabu/redis-json/badge.svg?branch=master)](https://coveralls.io/github/AkashBabu/redis-json?branch=master) [![Maintainability](https://api.codeclimate.com/v1/badges/0015747bb31d085adae8/maintainability)](https://codeclimate.com/github/AkashBabu/redis-json/maintainability)

-Nodejs library to store/retreive JSON Objects in RedisDB
+Nodejs library to store/retrieve JSON Objects in RedisDB without loosing type information, i.e. WYSIWYG (What You Store Is What You Get)

 ## Description
-Every time `set` is called JSON object is flattened(embeded objects are converted to path keys) and then stored in Redis(just like a normal hashset), on `get` the hashset is unflattened and converted back to the original JSON object(with the same types as the original object).
+Every time `set` is called JSON object is flattened(embeded objects are converted to path keys) and then stored in Redis(just like a normal hashset), on `get` the hashset is unflattened and converted back to the original JSON object(with the same types as was in the original object).

-## What's new in v4.3.0?
+## What's new in v6.0.0?
-- In response to issue: [#17](https://github.com/AkashBabu/redis-json/issues/17), we now support incrementing values with the methods `incr()` & `incrT()`(for transactions)
+- In response to issue: [#24](https://github.com/AkashBabu/redis-json/issues/24), we now replace the array in the cache when array is found in `set` object.

-## Installation

-> npm install redis-json --save
+If you are on V5 then please check this [Migration Guide to V6](docs/migrationV6.md)

 ## API

-Please visit [this page](docs/README.md) for detailed API documentation.
+Please visit [this page](docs/api/README.md) for detailed API documentation.

 ## Usage